openconfig/gnmic/docs/user_guide/outputs/prometheus_write_output.md

     num-workers: 1
     # an integer, sets the number of writers draining the buffer and writing to Prometheus
     num-writers: 1
+    # boolean, exposes prometheus_write internal metrics when the gNMI API is enabled
+    enable-metrics: false
 ```

 `gnmic` creates the prometheus metric name and its labels from the subscription name, the gnmic path and the value name.